chrismarcellino/lambda-ses-email-forwarder/README.md

  }
  ```

-9. Optionally set the S3 lifecycle for this bucket to delete/expire objects
+9. Recommended, but optionally set the S3 lifecycle for this bucket to
-after a n days to clean up the saved emails.
+delete/expire objects after a 1 (or a few) day(s) to clean up the saved
+emails unless you wish to maintain them them for other purposes in S3.